Repanidi: 19th century

 The New Martyr Athanasios Repanidiotis, who had an eventful life, came from Repanidi.
 In the village a school was opened in the 1820s.
 In 1875, the school building was built and in 1879, the school became communal.
-It had two classes at first, increased to five classes before 1912.
-In 1856, 147 men ages 18 to 60 paid 4,704 kuruş to avoid army conscription. and both in 1863 and in 1874, 94 Christian families were recorded.
+It had two classes at first, then increased to five classes before 1912.
+In 1856, 147 men aged 18 to 60 paid 4,704 kuruş to avoid army conscription.
+Both in 1863 and in 1874, 94 Christian families were recorded.
 In 1874 it had 118 houses.
-The majority was employed in agriculture.
+The majority were employed in agriculture.
 In the final years of Turkish rule, a post office was opened.
 Repanidi had one representative in the regional council.

 Modern years

 During the interwar years, the village saw a small growth.
 In 1928, the population was 639 people.
 In 1931 a new school building was built with funding from the Repanidioiti Council of the USA "Agios Georgios.
 It was operated until 1990, when it united with the school in Kontopouli.
 Since 2006, the school building houses Special Professional Education.
 Construction of the new church of Saint George was started in 1928, and completed in 1948.
 It is built out of stone with marble decorative elements.
-After World War II, due to immigration the village population declined until 302 in 1991.
+After World War II, due to immigration, the village population declined, reaching 302 in 1991.
 There is a cultural association and there used to be a soccer club AO Repanidiou.
 Kostas Zafeiriou, writer of children's books, descends from Repanidi.
 He wrote a book Paramythia gia tin Aithaleia kai alles istories, which is inspired by Lemnos.